Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

 How Supplied/Storage and Handling

-Vascepa (icosapent ethyl) capsules are supplied as 1-gram amber-colored soft-gelatin capsules imprinted with Vascepa.
+Vascepa (icosapent ethyl) capsules are supplied as

 Store at 20° to 25° C (68° to 77°F); excursions permitted to 15° to 30° C (59° to 86°F) [see USP Controlled Room Temperature].
-Keep out of reach of children.

 Patient Counseling Information

 Instruct patients to take Vascepa as prescribed.
 If a dose is missed, patients should take it as soon as they remember.
-However if they miss one day of Vascepa, they should not double the dose when they take it.
+However, if they miss one day of Vascepa, they should not double the dose when they take it.

-Amarin Pharma Inc.
+Amarin Pharma, Inc.

-Bedminster, NJ, USA
+Bridgewater, NJ, USA

 Amarin Pharmaceuticals Ireland Limited

 |What is Vascepa?

 It is not known if Vascepa is safe and effective in children.

 |Do not take Vascepa if you are allergic to icosapent ethyl or any of the ingredients in Vascepa.
 See the end of this leaflet for a complete list of ingredients in Vascepa.|

-|Before taking Vascepa, tell your doctor if you:
+|Before taking Vascepa, tell your doctor about all of your medical conditions, including if you: